inyokaproject/inyoka-legacy/docs/source/unittests.rst

 Next to that there's the :class:`DatabaseTestCase`.

 This class allows you to use fixtures.
 So, what are fixtures?
-Did you ever have to write initalisation code for unittests with database models with their references and ids and so much other stuff.
+Did you ever have to write initialization code for unittests with database models with their references and ids and so much other stuff.
 You don't have to do that anymore, mostly.